GoogleCloudPlatform/compute-migration-scripts/instances-to-stateful-mig/README.md

 ## Script steps
 The automated script performs the following steps to migrate your instances:

-1. Create an instance template based on the properties of a chosen instance, except for attached data disks.
+1. Stop all instances
-2. Create an empty MIG.
+2. Create an instance template based on the properties of a chosen instance, except for attached data disks.
-3. For each instance in the original group, perform the following steps:
+3. Create an empty MIG.
-   1. If the instance hasn't been stopped, then stop it.
+4. For each instance in the original group, perform the following steps:
-   2. Clone all instance disks except the boot disk.
+   1. Clone all instance disks except the boot disk.
-   3. Create an instance in the MIG based on the instance template from point 1, and include the cloned disks from the source instance.
+   2. Create an instance in the MIG based on the instance template from point 1, and include the cloned disks from the source instance.
-4. Print commands for cleaning up the source instances after you have verified that the stateful MIG serves your needs.
+5. Print commands for cleaning up the source instances after you have verified that the stateful MIG serves your needs.

 Note that the script leaves all standalone VMs stopped with their disks intact, for easy reverting if the MIG doesn't work as expected.